Senior Software and Systems Engineering Lead with more than 25 years of excellence in

 1996 - 2010 JavaPOS Standards Committee

-Technical lead for NCR (from the initial JavaPOS technical meeting through mid-'98) and RCS (since then) on industry consortium
+Technical lead for NCR (from the initial JavaPOS technical meeting) and RCS on industry consortium

 formed by Sun/Javasoft, NCR, IBM, JCPenneys, Home Depot, Sears, and others to define